Nigel Adams

-Nigel Adams (born 30 November 1966) is a British politician who served as Minister of State without Portfolio at the Cabinet Office from 2021 to 2022.
-A member of the Conservative Party, he has been Member of Parliament (MP) for Selby and Ainsty since 2010.
-On 9 April 2022 he announced his intention to stand down from Parliament at the next general election.
+Nigel Adams (born 30 November 1966) is a British former politician who served as Minister of State without Portfolio at the Cabinet Office from 2021 to 2022.
+A member of the Conservative Party, he was Member of Parliament (MP) for Selby and Ainsty from 2010 until his resignation in 2023.

 Early life

-Born in Goole, and raised in Selby, he is the son of a school caretaker and school cleaner.
+Adams was born in Goole, Yorkshire in 1966 and raised in Selby.
+He is the son of a school caretaker and school cleaner.
 Adams attended Camblesforth Primary School and Selby Grammar School.
 In 1994, with a £20 a week Enterprise Allowance Scheme Government grant, he co-founded Advanced Digital Telecom, which was sold for £3.1 million to JWE Telecom in 1999.